Building dashboards

 • Add filters to make dashboards dynamic

-A dashboard tool transforms raw data into visual representations that anyone can understand, regardless of their technical background.
+Dashboards transform raw data into visual representations that anyone can understand, regardless of their technical background.

-Think of dashboards as the "storefront window" for your graph data - they display the most important insights in an accessible, visual format that business users can interact with without writing code.
+Dashboards serve as the "storefront window" for your graph data - they display the most important insights in an accessible, visual format that business users can interact with without writing code.
+In Aura, the dashboard tool allows you to quickly prototype and build production-ready dashboards.

 Creating your first dashboard